menu

 Real Estate Prices & Overview

-The average rental price in Loudonville is currently $1,864, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 74.6% of New York neighborhoods.
+The average rental price in Loudonville is currently $4,078, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 80.0% of the neighborhoods in New York.

 Loudonville is a suburban neighborhood (based on population density) located in Albany, New York.

-Loudonville real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
+Loudonville real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Loudonville neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics